Swinton is a strong, established and stable family-orientated area which is on the up.

 Swinton is home to the city’s Civic Centre, and the council is committed to the area continuing to be the heart of Salford’s democratic function.
 In support of that, the city council has been reviewing future working practices and its property requirements, with a view to shaping and modernising its delivery model.
 There is also huge potential for the council to use land and properties it owns around that area and beyond, some of which was bought with regeneration in mind, to make a real difference to Swinton.

-Salford City Council has appointed placemaking specialists Thinkingplace to develop a distinctive vision for Swinton.
-From November 2021 through to February 2022, Thinkingplace will engage with a range of local community stakeholders to help guide the area’s future development in an inclusive way.
+Salford City Council appointed placemaking specialists Thinkingplace to develop a distinctive vision for Swinton.
+From November 2021 through to March 2022, Thinkingplace engaged with a wide range of local community stakeholders to help guide the area’s future development in an inclusive way.